src-d/blog/content/post/ml_in_containers.md

 ### NVIDIA CUDA in containers

 However, one needs to solve some technical issues to follow this path.
-The first and the most important is passing CUDA devices inside the container.
+The first step and most important one is passing CUDA devices inside the container.
 There is a solution from NVIDIA: [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).
-In our (mine and Maximo's) opinion it is not a proper one.
+In our opinion it is not the right approach.
 The drawbacks are:

 1. Having to use `nvidia-docker` instead of the standard `docker`.
-We claim that everything can be set up properly without introducing the separate tool and running the additional service.
+We claim that everything can be set up properly without introducing a separate tool and running an additional service.
-2. It requires NVIDIA driver installation in the host OS.
+2. It requires a NVIDIA driver installation in the host OS.
 CoreOS does not allow you to do that.
-It does not have a compiler, kernel headers, etc. as well as a package manager.
-CoreOS is basically just a systemd with bash, coreutils and docker.
-It's intended usage is doing everything in the containers.
+Remember, CoreOS does not have a compiler, kernel headers, etc. or a package manager.
+CoreOS is basically just a systemd with bash, coreutils and Docker.
+Its intended usage is doing everything in the containers (and we love this!).

 Our solution is different.
 We take an intermediate container, compile and install the DKMS driver there, `modprobe` it.
 Shut down the container.
 Since the kernel is shared, the devices remain alive.
 We launch the payload containers with the needed userspace and mapped NVIDIA devices afterwards.

-This is the `Dockerfile` for the intermediate container:
+This is the `Dockerfile` for the intermediate container named `src-d/nvidia-driver`:

 ```
 FROM ubuntu:16.04